rayct/zet/docs/1030/README.md

 * Harvard CS50’s Artificial Intelligence with Python – Full University Course by edX

     * Search
+        * Agent
+            * Entity that perceives its environment and acts upon that environment.
     * Knowledge
     * Uncertainty
     * Optimization